sharetribe/flex-docs/src/docs/background/payments-overview/index.md

 integration to handle creating and capturing the payments as well as managing payouts and refunds.
 This gives you the greatest flexibility with your setup, and conversely it requires more customization and development.
-You can refer to our high-level suggestions on [integrating a 3rd-party payment gateway](/integrations/how-to-integrate-3rd-party-payment-gateway/) to find out whether this option would best suit your needs.
+You can refer to our high-level instructions on [integrating a 3rd-party payment gateway](/integrations/how-to-integrate-3rd-party-payment-gateway/) to find out whether this option would best suit your needs.